Step 1: Check your plan

 Tip: What to do if your assistive technology is out of warranty or getting older.

-If your assistive technology is likely to need expensive repairs, or repairs more frequently, you can let us know in your plan meeting and we can include reasonable funding to cover these costs.
+Let us know in your plan meeting if your assistive technology is likely to need expensive or more frequent repairs.
+We can include reasonable funding to cover these costs.

 Smaller repairs

-For small repairs like a tyre puncture, we include funding in your core supports budget under ‘consumables’.
+We include funding in your core supports budget under consumables for small repairs like a tyre puncture.
 You can use your consumables budget flexibly to make the repairs you need, as you need them.

 Major repairs

-For major repairs or regular servicing, we include funding in your capital supports budget under ‘assistive technology repairs and maintenance’.
+We include funding for major repairs or regular servicing in your capital supports budget under assistive technology repairs and maintenance.

 Repairs not covered by warranty

-Even though new assistive technology will have a warranty, we’ll still include funding for repairs and maintenance you may need due to things like accidental damage.
-This is something that won’t usually be covered by your warranty.
+We include funding for repairs and maintenance for things like accidental damage, which aren’t usually covered by your warranty.

 Remaining funds

-If you have remaining funds available in your assistive technology budget after you've bought your new item, you can also use these funds on repairs and maintenance for the equipment.
+You might have funds left in your assistive technology budget after buying your new item.
+You can use these for repairs and maintenance of the equipment.

 Using your warranty

 Consumer rights apply to any assistive technology you buy with your NDIS funding.
-Make sure to keep your proof of purchase, in case you need to make a warranty claim.
+Keep your proof of purchase in case you need to make a warranty claim.

-You should speak to your provider about the product warranty if your item isn’t of acceptable quality or is faulty when it’s first delivered to you.
-Or you can contact your assistive technology advisor for help.
+Speak to your provider about the product warranty if your item isn’t of acceptable quality or is faulty when you get it.
+You can also contact your assistive technology advisor for help.

 If you don’t have available funds to pay for the repair

-You can get in touch with our National Contact Centre on 1800 800 110 to ask about additional funding for assistive technology repairs.
+Call us on 1800 800 110 to ask about more funding for assistive technology repairs.

 Step 2: Find a repair provider